-- 5.1 The Scrap Metal Dealers Act 2013 received Royal Assent on 28 February 2013.
-The Act repealed the Scrap Metal Dealers Act 1964 (and associated legislation) and Part 1 of Vehicles (Crime) Act 2001.
-It created a revised regulatory regime for the scrap metal recycling and vehicle dismantling industries. - 5.2 The Act and associated guidance issued by the Home Office sets out the principles that the Council must apply when exercising its powers and duties under the Act. - 5.3 The policy sets out how the Council proposes to exercise these powers and duties, and will be reviewed on a regular basis, with a full review at least once every three years. - 5.4 There are two types of licences which can be granted under the Act, site licences and collector's licences.
-As at 1 April 2015, three site licences and ten collector's licences were issued.
-Site licences are required where a person trades in scrap metal from a fixed site.
-Collector's licences are required where a person trades other than at a site, and regularly engages in collecting scrap metal by means of door-to-door visits.
-Scrap metal is defined as 'old waste or discarded metal or metallic material and any product article or assembly which is made from or contains metal and is broken/ worn out or regarded by its last holder as having reached the end of its useful life'
+- 5.1 The Scrap Metal Dealers Act 2013 created a revised regulatory regime for the scrap metal recycling and vehicle dismantling industries.
+The Act and associated guidance issued by the Home Office sets out the principles that the Council must apply when exercising its powers and duties under the Act. - 5.3 The policy sets out how the Council proposes to exercise these powers and duties, and will be reviewed on a regular basis, with a full review at least once every three years.
+The Policy is attached at Appendix 1. - 5.4 A 12 week period of consultation was carried out with licence holders and stakeholders ending on 22 February 2020.
+No representations have been received.